lulujordanna/dvia-2019/1.mapping-time/process/README.md

 3. Finally the last example uses the size and value retinal variables.
 I am calling it the 'darkness calendar' to conceptualize how much light a given month has.
 Scale is representative of the month, while value is assigned to the season.
 The darker and larger a shape is one can speculate it would be in the middle of the winter.

+## Hybrid Sketches

+The following sketches are my three concepts for final mapping time project.
+Each sketches the hybrid between the 'clock' and 'calendar'.

+1. The first sketch builds off my [radial clock example](https://github.com/lulujordanna/dvia-2019/tree/master/1.mapping-time/2-radialClock) to include the long term calendar elements.
+Inspired by the solar system diagrams this hybrid example can combine my previous P5.js sketches.

+2. The second sketch extends my [darkness calendar example](https://github.com/lulujordanna/dvia-2019/tree/master/1.mapping-time/1-date-darknessCalendar).
+Instead of my current iteration which uses a colour on the stroke to highlight which month you're current in, the fill colour would change based on the day in that given month.
+This would use a gradient of colours to reflect days changing over time.

+3. Finally the third sketch is based off of my [bar clock example](https://github.com/lulujordanna/dvia-2019/tree/master/1.mapping-time/1-barClock).
+Using the current bar chart as a representation of hours of the day, the month would wrap around the shapes.
+There would be indicator lines as well to reflect what day in the month it is.